youssef-omarrr/German-Tutor/README.md

 ## File Structure

-- `german_tutor.py` — Main entry point and session loop.
+- `german_tutor_Vx.py`: Main entry point and session loop.
-- `legos/STT.py` — Wake word and speech recognition logic.
+- `legos/STT_x.py`: Wake word and speech recognition logic.
-- `legos/LLM.py` — LLM integration and feedback formatting.
+- `legos/LLM.py`: LLM integration and feedback formatting.
-- `legos/my_TTS.py` — Text-to-speech synthesis and playback.
+- `legos/my_TTS_x.py`: Text-to-speech synthesis and playback.
-- `README.md` — Project documentation.
+- `README.md`: Project documentation.

 ---

 ## How It Works

 1. **Say “Jarvis”** to start a session.
-2. **Speak a German sentence**—the system transcribes and sends it to the LLM.
+2. **Speak a German sentence*:the system transcribes and sends it to the LLM.
 3. **LLM returns feedback**: corrections, explanations, and alternatives.
 4. **TTS reads feedback aloud** (playback blocks until finished).
-5. **Assistant listens again** automatically—no need to repeat "Jarvis".
+5. **Assistant listens again** automaticall:no need to repeat "Jarvis".
 6. **Say an end phrase** (e.g., “bye jarvis”, “tschüss jarvis”) to close the session.
 7. **Repeat** as desired for continuous practice.